Styner2023/doc/FAQ.md

 #### What programming languages does aiXcoder 2.0 support?
 Which IDEs are supported?

-Currently, aiXcoder 2.0 supports Java.
-Supports for other languages, such as Python, JavaScript, TypeScript, C/C++, PHP and Go, will be gradually implemented in the near future.
+Currently, aiXcoder 2.0 supports Java and Python.
+Supports for other languages, such as JavaScript, TypeScript, C/C++, PHP and Go, will be gradually implemented in the near future.
 When new programming language support is released, we will update the installation and usage documentation.

-Correspondingly, aiXcoder2.0 Personal Edition currently supports IntelliJ IDEA.
+Correspondingly, aiXcoder2.0 Personal Edition currently supports IntelliJ IDEA and PyCharm.
 Other IDEs or editors' support will be released soon.

 The operating systems supported by aiXcoder 2.0 include: Windows, MacOS, and Linux.